jefdaj/jefdaj.github.io/src/posts/2021/03/03/why-learn-plutus/index.md

 ---
 title: Why learn Plutus?
-tags: plutus, haskell, smart-contracts, cardano, solidity, ethereum ...
+tags: plutus, haskell, cardano, solidity, ethereum
+...

 Most smart contracts in use today are written in [Solidity][solidity] and run